-There is a fascinating story related to the Dalmatian named “Scootie,” which was supposed to be one of the oldest Dalmatians who died on 9th March at the age of 20 years in the year 2016.
+There is a fascinating story related to the Dalmatian named “Scootie,” who was supposed to be one of the oldest Dalmatians who died on 9th March at the age of 20 years in the year 2016.

 Its owner’s wife Campbell called the Guinness Book of World Records when Scootie turned 18 years old because they have a search on the internet and there was no Dalmatian lived more than 17 years.

 They also find out that the world’s oldest dog which has walked on this earth was an Australian Cattle Dog named “Bluey.”
-He lived 29 years and five months died on 14th November 1939.
+He lived 29 years and five months and died on 14th November 1939.

 Common Health Problems of Dalmatians